ciekawy/diegy/README.md

 - not possible to authenticate to Yelp api out of the box due to CORS/OPTIONS request returning 403.

 ## possible TODO
+- polish Elm code :)
 - provide more details from search (address, distance)
 - change location
 - paginated queries
 - choose to sort by other fields (i.e. distance)
+- add some menu with info about the app

 # Original Elm App generated readme: